bodrick/awesome/TOPICS.md

 *   [Portkey-AI/Rubeus](https://github.com/Portkey-AI/Rubeus) - A Blazing Fast AI Gateway by Portkey.ai
 *   [mistralai/mistral-src](https://github.com/mistralai/mistral-src) - Reference implementation of Mistral AI 7B v0.1 model.
 *   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere

-## llmops

-*   [Portkey-AI/Rubeus](https://github.com/Portkey-AI/Rubeus) - A Blazing Fast AI Gateway by Portkey.ai
-*   [Arize-ai/phoenix](https://github.com/Arize-ai/phoenix) - AI Observability & Evaluation - Evaluate, troubleshoot, and fine tune your LLM, CV, and NLP models in a notebook.
-*   [traceloop/openllmetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry
-*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
-Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
-*   [jina-ai/jina](https://github.com/jina-ai/jina) - ☁️ Build multimodal AI applications with cloud-native stack

-## prompt-engineering

-*   [Portkey-AI/Rubeus](https://github.com/Portkey-AI/Rubeus) - A Blazing Fast AI Gateway by Portkey.ai
-*   [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
-*   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
-Over time, CLI will add more functions and new command options to support complex automation and workflows.
-This is a very early Alpha version.
-We would love to get your feedback on the new features or improvements.
-*   [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
-ClickPrompt 用于一键轻松查看、分享和执行您的 Prompt。
-*   [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering
-*   [MagnivOrg/prompt-layer-library](https://github.com/MagnivOrg/prompt-layer-library) - 🍰 PromptLayer - Maintain a log of your prompts and OpenAI API requests.
-Track, debug, and replay old completions.
-*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source experiment tracker.

 ## ai-monitoring